AntonioLuisGlez/beeyonders_gscam/README.md

 5. The ROS parameter `use_h265` has been added to select between h264 decoder or h265 decoder.
 6. [RTP_to_ros.launch](src/gscam_RTP_pkg/src/examples/RTP_to_ros.launch) has been added to launch the node for a RTP connection.
 7. [RTP_to_ros_two_cameras.launch](src/gscam_RTP_pkg/src/examples/RTP_to_ros_two_cameras.launch) has been added to launch the node for two RTP connection.
 7. [RTP_qualcomm.launch](src/gscam_RTP_pkg/src/examples/RTP_to_ros.launch) has been added to launch the node for RTP qualcomm with HADRON 640R connection.
+This file used the 'remote_cmd_executor' package.

 ## Usage